kulics/koral/README.md

     1. Add standard library.
     1. Improve grammar to achieve grammatical stability.
 1. 2019.06 ~ 2021.06
-    1. Rewrite all xylaga projects using Xs.
+    1. Rewrite all Xylaga projects using Lite.
     1. Compile to more languages, including Go/TypeScript/LLVM.
     1. Improved compilation capabilities and support for language server protocols.
 ## Compare